isaacnmm/pestpolicy-hugo2XX/content/posts/how-high-can-fleas-jump/index.md

 layout: post
 ---

-Fact: [[Fleas](https://pestpolicy.com/how-long-can-fleas-live-without-a-host/) (Ctenocephalides felis) don't have wings](https://pestpolicy.com/do-fleas-have-wings/) and will move by jumping using their powerful legs.
+Fact: [[Fleas](https://pestpolicy.com/how-long-can-fleas-live-without-a-host/)(Ctenocephalides felis) don't have wings](https://pestpolicy.com/do-fleas-have-wings/)and will move by jumping using their powerful legs.

-[Fleas can only live up to 4 days](https://pestpolicy.com/how-long-can-fleas-live-without-a-host/) when removed from their hosts.
+[Fleas can only live up to 4 days](https://pestpolicy.com/how-long-can-fleas-live-without-a-host/)when removed from their hosts.
 So, fleas jump around looking for a blood meal or move from heat.
 So, *how high can fleas jump? * **Fleas can jump a maximum of ** **7 inches (18cm) vertically and 13 inches (33cm) horizontally (an average 40 - 99 times of the flea's body length) - it's only second to ** **froghopper.

 Its hind-most pair of legs are significantly adapted in jumping.